What colours do health and safety signs have to be?

 5. Warning safety signs (Yellow)

+What colour is a warning safety sign?
+Warning safety signs are yellow or amber, with a black symbol and border.
 These health and safety signs are used to show a specific danger that may be present within a workplace.
 They can indicate a general hazard/danger and are sometimes known as hazard/caution signs.
 These health and safety signs need to be yellow/amber and are usually characterised by a black symbol on a yellow background.

 What do I need to do as an employer?